 -

 In the Channel Terminal foyer you'll find a small waiting area with staffed check-in desks and automatic ticket gates.
-To use the automatic gates, place your ticket barcode (on your phone or a printout) against the scanner screen on the gate.
+To use the automatic gates, place your ticket QR code (on your phone or printed) against the scanner on the gate.
 If you want to change your allocated seat (for example, to make sure you're facing forward), use a staffed kiosk.

 -

 Immediately after the ticket check there's the security check with X-ray for your bags & metal detector for you, but this is quicker & easier than an airport.
-No need to remove your shoes, no nonsense with liquids (though they don't like you carrying a cup of coffee through!), just put your bags & coat through the X-ray scanner, remove metal items such as keys & coins and walk through the metal detector.
-In Brussels I find my belt buckle sets off the metal detector, in London it doesn't.
+No need to remove your shoes, no nonsense with liquids (though they don't like you carrying a cup of coffee through!), just put your bags & coat through the X-ray scanner, remove metal items such as belt, keys & coins and walk through the metal detector.

 -